 After your procedure, the staff may provide the following care: Cleanse your faceApply ice and/or a soothing ointment

 When you return home, do the following to help ensure a smooth recovery: You may put on makeup without touching the affected area.Be sure to follow your doctor’s instructions about caring for the affected area.

 It is important to monitor your recovery.
 Alert your doctor to any problems.
-If any of the following occurs: Increased pain, redness, bleeding, discharge, or swelling
+If any of the following occur, call your doctor: Increased pain, redness, bleeding, discharge, or swelling

 hivesUneven skin appearanceAny other concerns